Skip to main content

 BLS_G2_ZERO- zeroPushes zero point in G2.

-BLS_MAP_TO_G2f - xConverts FP2 element f to a G2 point.
+BLS_MAP_TO_G2f - xConverts an FP2 element f to a G2 point.

-BLS_G2_INGROUPx - boolChecks that slice x represents a valid element of G2.
+BLS_G2_INGROUPx - boolChecks whether the slice x represents a valid element of G2.

-BLS_G2_ISZEROx - boolChecks that G2 point x is equal to zero.
+BLS_G2_ISZEROx - boolChecks if G2 point x is equal to zero.

 BLS_PAIRINGx_1 y_1 ... x_n y_n n - boolGiven G1 points x_i and G2 points y_i, calculates and multiply pairings of x_i,y_i.
 Returns true if the result is the multiplicative identity in FP12, false otherwise.
 Returns false if n=0.